kcbryan10/Regex-Tutorial/README.md

-# Regex matching and Email
+# Regex matching an Email

 in this tutorial i will explain to you the functionality of the regular expression /^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/. which can be used to validate emails.